 Then it was time to venture out into public (carpool doesn't count as public, right?).
 Dry shampoo for the win.
 Also please don't judge me for how filthy my bathroom mirror is.

 Lunch on the go.
 Mom life.
 I headed out the door with a sandwich in hand for my 1:00 Physical Therapy appointment.

-If you're following us on Instagram, you may have heard me talk about how I'm doing some postpartum physical therapy to help strengthen my core and pelvic floor.
+If you're following me on Instagram, you may have heard me talk about how I'm doing some postpartum physical therapy to help strengthen my core and pelvic floor.
 Today was a follow up pelvic floor exam, which is just as awesome as you're guessing it is.
 Hence the infamous white sheet.
-(I plan to do a full post about this soon, so stay tuned!)

 Good news: I got discharged from PT!
 I'm thankful for the improvement and strength gained, but I'll miss hanging out with my therapist.
 She's a fellow mama and I had fun chatting with her each time I went.
 I left the therapy office and headed straight to pick Porter up from school.
 I love getting to be alone in the van!
 I used my drive time to catch up on some podcast episodes.
 Today was The Happy Hour with Jamie Ivey.
 I heard her interview with Tricia Goyer today.
 So good!!

 We swung by CVS on the way home to pick up some baby wipes.
 And of course some candy.
 So many choices.
 Porter is basically me every time I'm trying to decide which candy to get.

 We made it home, and Porter shockingly went to go play by himself (this is a rare occurrence).